Kwenta/smart-margin/README.md

 ### Upgradability
 > Upgrades can be dangerous.
 Please ensure you have a good understanding of the implications of upgrading your contracts before proceeding.
 Storage collisions, Function signature collisions, and other issues can occur.
 #### Update Account Implementation
+> note that updates to `Account` are reflected in all smart margin accounts, regardless of whether they were created before or after the `Account` upgrade.
 1. Create new version of `Account.sol` (ex: `AccountV2.sol`)
 2. Run slither analysis to ensure no storage collisions with previous version

 ```
 slither-check-upgradeability .
 Account --new-contract-name AccountV2 --proxy-name AccountProxy
 ```
 3. Reference `./script` directory and Upgrade.s.sol

 #### Update Account Settings